Loki

 Networking and TLS Configuration

-This plugin inherit core Fluent Bit features to customize the network behavior and optionally enable TLS in the communication channel.
-For more details about the specific options available refer to the following articles:
+This plugin inherits core Fluent Bit features to customize the network behavior and optionally enable TLS in the communication channel.
+For more details about the specific options available, refer to the following articles:

-Note that all options mentioned in the articles above must be enabled in the plugin configuration in question.
+All options mentioned in these articles must be enabled in the plugin configuration in question.

-An example configuration - make sure to set the credentials and ensure the host URL matches the correct one for your deployment:
+Below is an example configuration, be sure to set the credentials (shown here with XXX) and ensure the host URL matches the correct one for your deployment:

 [OUTPUT]